JD-Jaramillo/REST-APIs/README.md

 # REST-APIs
-Building REST-API's using express, Node.js and MySQL in order to create a list of customers, update them and/or delete them by ID etc.
+Building REST-API's using express, Node.js and MySQL in order to create a list of customers and products with the ability to update them and/or delete them by ID etc.

 ## Table of Contents